Premedicine/Predentistry

 Minor:

 The Bachelor of Science with a major in premedicine (MED) or predentistry (DEN) is an interdisciplinary curriculum of study.
-It is distinctively designed to provide a science-based, diverse education as a preparation for admission to any of the health professional schools including medical, dental, physician assistant, optometry, pharmacy, veterinary, and chiropractic.
+It is distinctively designed to provide a science-based, diverse education as a preparation for admission to any of the health professional schools including medical, dental, physician assistant, anesthesiologist assistant, optometry, pharmacy, veterinary, and chiropractic.
 Courses in biology, chemistry, mathematics, and physics comprise the science core of the major.
 A substantial complement of humanities and social sciences courses are also required.
 Within this framework the curriculum is flexible and can be tailored to suit personal interests.
 During the first two years, students enroll in courses appropriate for entry into professional schools while they also fulfill basic University requirements.

 FACULTY LISTINGS